databricks-industry-solutions/daxs/README.md

 To use DAXS, you'll need:
 - A Databricks Runtime ML (DBR-ML) cluster
-- Python installed along with the following libraries:
+- Python installed along with the following library:
 - pyod
-- scikit-learn
-- pandas
-- numpy
-- matplotlib
-- seaborn
-- mlflow

-You can install these dependencies using pip:
+You can install this dependency using pip:

 ```
-pip install pyod scikit-learn pandas numpy matplotlib seaborn mlflow
+pip install pyod
 ```

 ## Usage

-1. Start by running the `01_explainable.py` script to train and evaluate the ECOD model on your dataset.
+1. Start by running the `01_explainable` notebook to train and evaluate the ECOD model on a smaller dataset.
+This notebook provides a detailed walkthrough of the internal workings of DAXS.
-2. Use the `03_predict_anomalies.py` script to make predictions on new data using the trained model.
-3. Extend the functionality in `02_many_models_ad.py` to implement scalable anomaly detection for your specific use case.
+2. Use the `02_scalable` notebook to learn how to scale the training of ECOD models to thousands of assets.
+3. Finally, the `03_predict` notebook shows how to apply the models trained in the previous notebook to a new dataset.

+## Authors

+<homayoon.moradi@databricks.com>, <ryuta.yoshimatsu@databricks.com>

 ## Contributing